 One can easily include the net bending moment constraint (18) with $B{max} = 5 \times 10^7$ Nm in the optimization problem.
-The solution to (14) with (15) and (18) for a wind velocity of 17 ms^{-1} at the center of the array produces an allocation that result in powers and thrusts as shown in Fig. 19 and Fig. 20, respectively.
+The solution to (14) with (15) and (18) for a wind velocity of $17 \text{ ms}^{-1}$ at the center of the array produces an allocation that result in powers and thrusts as shown in Fig. 19 and Fig. 20, respectively.
 As can be seen, most rotors operate at the power constraint, and only the top rotors have started reducing thrusts by slowing down the rotors starting from the middle and going outwards.
 The top rotors are turned off first, because they have the greatest impact on the bending moment.
 This results in a total power reduction of 8 %.
-The relation between power and thrust in the current case, where power is limited by reducing the TSR, enforces an L1 penalty on the system, favoring sparsity rather than reducing the power equally on all rotors.

 In the presence of pitch-control, this issue is typically mitigated by pitching the blades, so no power is lost.